SSWConsulting/SSW.Rules.Content/rules/backlog-refinement-meeting/rule.md

 Product Backlog: {{ LINK TO PRODUCT BACKLOG }}

 Agenda
-1. Skip all PBIs that are marked as ready already
+1. Skip all PBIs that are already marked as "Ready"
-2. Refine the top 5 PBIs that are not marked as ready.
+2. Refine the top 5 PBIs that are not marked as "Ready".
     - Call in the Product Owner if any feature requires requirements clarification.
 3. Check if any PBIs need to be added
 4. Check if any PBIs need to be deleted